Kicking the Vietnam Syndrome

 This propaganda campaign fell under the rubric of “public diplomacy” though some of its practitioners called their work “perception management,” i.e. influencing how Americans saw the world around them.

-J. Michael Kelly, a senior Pentagon official, summed up the task thusly: “The most critical special operations mission we have … today is to persuade the American people that the communists are out to get us.”
-[For details, see Robert Parry’s Lost History.]
+J. Michael Kelly, a senior Pentagon official, summed up the task thusly: “The most critical special operations mission we have today is to persuade the American people that the communists are out to get us.”

-The Reagan administration’s solution to the problem of those pesky CIA analysts was to politicize the agency, push aside the professionals and put in place opportunists who would go along with the ideological agenda of hyping the Soviet threat.
+The Reagan administration’s solution to the problem of those pesky CIA analysts was to politicize the intelligence product, push aside the professionals and put in place opportunists who would go along with the ideological agenda of hyping the Soviet threat.

-The key players in that gambit were CIA Director William Casey, a Cold War hardliner, and an ambitious careerist who was put in charge of the analytical division, Robert Gates (today’s Defense Secretary).
+The key players in that gambit were CIA Director William Casey, a Cold War hardliner, and an ambitious careerist who was put in charge of the analytical division, Robert Gates, who later became Defense Secretary for both Presidents George W. Bush and Barack Obama.
 [For details, see Consortiumnews.com’s “Reagan’s ‘Tear Down This Wall’ Myth” or Parry’s Secrecy & Privilege.]

 As Reagan’s U.N.
 Ambassador Jeane Kirkpatrick explained the problem to the 1984 Republican convention, these were Americans who would “blame America first.”